 Take out adjectives and adverbs whenever you can.

-2. OFTEN THE HERO DOES NOT CHANGE
+2. OFTEN THE MAIN CHARACTER DOES NOT CHANGE

 Chekhov’s stories are frequently less about change than they are about the failure to change.
 Chekhov was generally pessimistic about the possibility of change.
 This is more true to life than other forms of storytelling, for example any movie coming out of Hollywood today — audiences are there to see a character change.